VicenteYanez/GFA/README.md

 GFA have the functions to calculate vectors from a gnss time series data (from the trajectory model of Bevis & Brown, 2014 or from a simple lineal fitting) and with this, obtain a velocity field that represent the cortical deformation.
 After, from the velocity field this program include the tools to calculate the velocity tensor, and from this, the vorticity and stretching tensors (from the equation of Davis & Titus, 2011).

 I'm sorry if you read any misspells o grammatical error.
-English isn't my mother tongue and my skills in it is far from perfect.
+English is my second lenguage and my skills in it is far from perfect.

 ## Collaborators
 Francisco García.
-Francisco is a geologist who is doing his doctoral thesis in Universidad de Concepción about the connection of sismicity and volcanic eruptions.
+Francisco is a geologist who is doing his doctoral thesis in Universidad de Concepción about the connection of sismicity and volcanic eruptions in the southern Andes.
 You can contact him to his email franciscogarcia@udec.cl